ascherer/cwebtest/README.md

 by applying **ctangle** and **cweave** on **all** `.w` sources (ca. 250 commits at the time of writing). to see the differences just compare the heads of such branches.

+if you care about modified versions of some of the example programs, you can add the `-c` option to the `./runall.sh` commandline, which applies (most of) the changefiles available and adds `-changes` to the created test branch name.